top of page

 All elite performers have a similar level of technique.
 What sets the greats apart from the good is their decision-making to deploy their technique into skill under the pressure of match conditions.

 Brain training improves the ability to concentrate and focus.
 Scanning and processing are upgraded to enable players to see more and process more quickly.
-This gives more time to decide an action and be more relaxed in the pass, shot, or dribble.
+This gives more time to decide an action and be more relaxed in the pass, shot or dribble.
 This increases success and confidence for the individual and belief of the team in that individual.

 Tom Brady:

+“It is not a brain scientist, but I can tell you about my experience after using Brain HQ.
 I could feel myself seeing more, seeing things more quickly and accurately, and making better decisions, faster.”

-It's how fast and how well they think.
+ITTIs how fast and how well they think.
 It’s about anticipation, composure, and reading the game.
 That’s brain training territory.

 You’re collaborating with Dr. Michael Merzenich of BrainHQ and John Bishop from Evolve.
 What’s the goal of that partnership?

-Our initial aim was to see how combining mentoring with brain training could impact on our innovative work in schools supporting children growing up in challenging and disadvantaged circumstances.
+Our initial aim was to see how combining mentoring with brain training could impact our innovative work in schools supporting children growing up in challenging and disadvantaged circumstances.

 What’s one small but powerful way someone could begin improving their brain health today?